shivamgour/hello-world/README.md

 # hello-world
-This is just a starting
+This is just a starting \n
 well this is what the tutrial said